grwilson/WALinuxAgent/DELPHIX.md

 ### Supported Features

-The following are all features that are supported when running the Microsoft Azure Agent on Delphix.
+The following are all features that are supported when running the Microsoft Azure Agent on Delphix:

+  * Setting the VM's Hostname
+  * Reporting SSH Host Key Fingerprint to the Platform
+  * Console redirection to the serial port
+  * Manages routes to improve compatibility with platform DHCP servers
+  * Configure SCSI timeouts for the root device (which could be remote)

 #### Setting the VM's Hostname